docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 For ListItem objects, this is the display string for the list choice.
 If the parent is a multi-column list box, this is the display string for the label in the first column, and labels for further columns are specified in the subitems array.
-See "Creating multi-column lists" on page 73.
+See :ref:`creating-multi-column-lists`.
-This is a localizable string: see "Localization in ScriptUI objects" on page 103.
+This is a localizable string: see :ref:`localization-in-scriptui-objects`.

 textselection